Market Data and Values for Wireless Infrastructure from the Data We’ve Gathered

 As stated in our last update, uncertainty in the capital markets and the COVID-19 pandemic’s effect on commercial property values combined to increase buyers interest in and prices for this asset class and stimulated wireless lease landlords to monetize and tower owners to sell.
 Few other commercial property types were doing well (think office and apartment buildings, retail, shopping centers, etc.) and, with investment-grade tenant credit counterparties like AT&T, T-Mobile and Verizon paying the rents – new capital entered the market in record amounts.

-What does the future look like for the value of wireless leases and tower assets?
+What does the future hold for the value of wireless leases and tower assets?

 Here are some of our thoughts: